Asai-Yume/ECE-GY-7123-Midterm/README.md

 ### Quick Start (Inference Only)

-1. Download the V7 adapter from [TODO: link or instructions]
+1. Download the V7 adapter from Google Drive
 2. Open `notebooks/inference_adapter_fixed.ipynb` in Colab
 3. Update `ADAPTER_PATH` to point to your adapter directory
 4. Run all cells — generates 1,000 SVGs in ~5 hours on T4